rust-lang/funding/design-docs/exploration.md

 **Cons**:
 - Similar to contracting, it does not provide stability or non-financial benefits to the maintainer.
-- Similar to contracting, receiving a lot of funds through grants is a gray legal area and could trigger tax issues in certain countries (like Germany or Netherlands).
+- Similar to contracting, receiving a lot of funds through grants is a gray legal area and could trigger tax issues in certain countries (like Germany, France or Netherlands).
 - We might be unable to have any sort of contract that would prescribe the ground rules of what the maintainer should be doing.

 #### G2.3: Employment